awsdocs/aws-parallelcluster-user-guide/doc_source/tutorials-running-your-first-job-on-version-3.md

 The output also shows that our job ran successfully on instance `queue1-dy-queue1t2micro-1`\.

 In the cluster you just created, only the home directory is shared among all nodes of the cluster\.

+To learn more about creating and using clusters, see [Best practices](best-practices-v3.md)\.

 If your application requires shared software, libraries, or data, consider the following options:
 + Build a AWS ParallelCluster enabled custom AMI that includes your software as described in [Building a Custom AWS ParallelCluster AMI](building-custom-ami-v3.md)\.